-I am a historian of international political economy in the late nineteenth and twentieth centuries, and my work focuses on the United States, the Middle East, and South Asia.
-My general concern is to make sense of large-scale political and economic change, without ignoring the insights that social and cultural historians have taught us about the significance of everyday conflicts over race, class, and gender in shaping our world.
+I am a historian of international political economy and political ecology in the late nineteenth and twentieth centuries, and my work focuses on the United States, the Middle East, and South Asia.
+In it, I seek to make sense of large-scale political, economic, and ecological change, without ignoring the insights that social and cultural historians have taught us about the significance of everyday conflicts over race, class, and gender in shaping our world.

-My current book project considers, through the prism of food, how the United States emerged as a global power by the mid-twentieth century out of a British imperial era.
-It takes as its starting point an often ignored, yet fundamental characteristic of the United States in the post-World War II era: In contrast to imperial Britain, an industrial power that was dependent on its colonies and former colonies for food and other raw materials, the United States was an agricultural superpower.
-With the establishment of its food aid program in 1954, it became the dominant exporter of food staples to what came to be known as the Third World.
-The book investigates the causes and effects of this shift by examining changing modes of producing, organizing, calculating, distributing, and consuming agricultural surpluses from the late nineteenth century to the 1970s.
-In addition to the United States, the story focuses on Egypt and India: two major territories of the British Empire that were among the largest importers of U.S. food aid after their independence.
-A portion of my research has been published as an article, “Colonial Population and Idea of Development,” Comparative Studies in Society and History (2013).
+My forthcoming book, Agrarian Superpower, considers through the prism of food and agriculture how the United States emerged as a global power by the mid-twentieth century out of a British imperial era.
+It takes as its starting point an often ignored, yet fundamental characteristic of the United States in the post-World War II era: In contrast to imperial Britain, an industrial power that was dependent on its colonies and former colonies for food and other raw materials, the United States was an agrarian superpower in a world of national economies.
+Over the course of the twentieth century, its farmers produced bewildering quantities of crops using the ingredients of fossil fuels, biotechnology, and government farm credit.
+With the establishment of its food aid program in 1954, the United States became the dominant exporter of food staples to industrializing countries in the Third World.
+Two former British colonies—Egypt and India—became two of the largest importers of U.S. food aid after their independence.
+The book investigates the origins and effects of this U.S.-centric food order by examining changing modes of producing, organizing, calculating, distributing, and consuming agricultural surpluses in Egypt, India, and the United States, from late nineteenth century to the early 1970s.
+It argues that food aid became such a powerful instrument of U.S. global power during the Cold War because it offered a tool for managing Third World national economies.

 The book project is part of a larger effort to grapple with a methodological question—the problem of scale—that has been inadequately addressed in the fields that are now called global history and history of capitalism.
 My work tries to locate and understand systemic changes in an interconnected world.
 But it insists that actors who commanded capital, political power, or intellectual influence over large swathes of the globe did not act autonomously in making this world.
 Drawing on international archival research that relies heavily on non-European language sources, it shows how large-scale political, economic, and intellectual shifts bore the imprint of the ideas and activities of peasants, workers, and consumers.

-My research has been supported by various fellowships, including the Library of Congress' Kluge Fellowship, the ACLS Fellowship, the American Institute of Indian Studies' Senior Research Fellowship, the Mellon/ACLS Dissertation Completion Fellowship, the SSRC’s International Dissertation Research Fellowship, and the Fulbright.
-I come to Fordham from Harvard, where I was a Global American Studies Fellow at the Warren Center for Studies in American History.
+My work has been supported by various external fellowships, including the Kluge Fellowship, the ACLS Fellowship, the American Institute for Indian Studies’ Senior Fellowship, the Mellon/ACLS Dissertation Completion Fellowship, the SSRC’s International Dissertation Research Fellowship, and the Fulbright.